ioilmio/web-scraper/README.md

   ```
    $ git clone https://github.com/ioilmio/web-scraper.git
   ```
-* and type on ypour terminal scraper to get the list of articles
+* and type on your terminal scraper to get the list of articles

 ### Automated test ###